massinger/docker-mywebsql/README.md

     $ docker run --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres
     $ docker run --name some-mysql -e MYSQL_ROOT_PASSWORD=mysecretpassword -d mysql

-and you will link with database by
+and you will link with Postgres database by

     $ docker run -d -p 80 --name mywebsql --link some-postgres:db quantumobject/docker-mywebsql

-or for to link to MYSQL container
+or for to link to MySQL container  by

     $ docker run -d -p 80 --name mywebsql --link some-mysql:db quantumobject/docker-mywebsql

-in this two case the server: custom server option will be used the db like domain name.
+In this two case the server: custom server option will be used the db like domain name.
+Postgres default admin user : postgres
+Mysql admin user : root

 ## More Info